-Register online now for the flash flood alert service or find out more information below.
-Please read the terms and conditions
+Register online now for Newcastle's free flash flood alert service or find out more information below.
+Please read the terms and conditions.

-City of Newcastle completed a 12 month trial of the flash flood alert service in Wallsend in June 2016.
+City of Newcastle trialled the flash flood alert service in Wallsend in 2016.
 A minor flood event occurred in January 2016, which was sufficient in testing the alert service to its full potential.
-The results of the trial were positive and the registered users commended the service and expressed their approval to see it continue in a recent survey.
+The results of the trial were positive and the registered users commended the service and expressed their approval to see it continue.

-As a result Council endorsed making the alert service permanent and offering it free of charge to registered users.
-The service has now been expanded so that it can provide similar alerts in other flood affected areas of Newcastle.
-The alert service is managed by Early Warning Network (EWN).
+In 2017, City of Newcastle expanded the alert service so that it can provide similar alerts in other flood affected areas of Newcastle.
+The service is permanent and free of charge to registered users and is managed by Early Warning Network (EWN).

 How to register

 To participate in the free service you must be registered.
 Online registration is easy.
-Simply complete the registration form by entering your information and location.
+Simply complete the registration form by entering your information and locations you would like to receive alerts for.
 If you need assistance to register, please call us on 4974 2000.